obonaventure/cnp3/book/transport/tcp.rst

 .. [#frttmes] In theory, a TCP implementation could store the timestamp of each data segment transmitted and compute a new estimate for the round-trip-time upon reception of the corresponding acknowledgement.
 However, using such frequent measurements introduces a lot of noise in practice and many implementations still measure the round-trip-time once per round-trip-time by recording the transmission time of one segment at a time :rfc:`2988`

-.. [#ftimestamp] Some security experts have raised concerns that using the real-time clock to set the `TSval` in the timestamp option can leak information such as the system's uptime.
+.. [#ftimestamp] Some security experts have raised concerns that using the real-time clock to set the `TSval` in the timestamp option can leak information such as the system's up-time.
 Solutions proposed to solve this problem may be found in [CNPI09]_

 .. [#ftcbtouch] As a TCP client often establishes several parallel or successive connections with the same server, :rfc:`2140` has proposed to reuse for a new connection some information that was collected in the TCB of a previous connection, such as the measured rtt.
 However, this solution has not been widely implemented.

-.. [#fdelack] If the destination is using delayed acknowledgements, the sending host sends two data segments after each acknowedgement.
+.. [#fdelack] If the destination is using delayed acknowledgements, the sending host sends two data segments after each acknowledgement.

 .. [#ffifo] We discuss in another chapter other possible organisations of the router's buffers.